ffhighwind/DapperExtraCRUD/README.md

 # Annotations:

-These map properties/classes to a database tables and columns.
+Annotations map classes to a database tables and properties to table columns.

 | Annotation | Description |
 | --- | --- |